How A Corpus Christi Motorcycle Accident Lawyer Can Help You With Your Claim

 Some of the most serious injuries The Patel Firm can help riders and passengers seek compensation for include:

 - Traumatic brain injury.
 Texas law permits motorcyclists to ride without a helmet in some circumstances.
 At The Patel Law Firm, we support Texans’ right to ride helmetless, but we would also be remiss if we didn’t remind everyone that helmets save lives and reduce the risk of a brain injury accident.
 TBIs are complex injuries that can leave victims with permanent motor, cognitive, speech, and emotional impairments preventing victims from enjoying their lives.

 - Spinal cord injury/paralysis.
-Motorcycle wrecks pose significant danger of a rider taking a violent tumble on a hard road surface, or of colliding with a fixed object.
+Motorcycle wrecks pose a significant danger of a rider taking a violent tumble on a hard road surface or colliding with a fixed object.
 This type of trauma can often inflict severe damage on the rider’s spinal cord.
 Spinal cord injuries commonly lead to temporary or permanent paralysis.

 - Severe road rash.
 A rider might count himself lucky if he escapes a bike wreck with only “road rash” to show for it.
 However, the friction of the pavement causing damage to the rider’s skin can require skin grafts, may require months to heal, and may cause chronic pain.

-- Broken bones, dislocated joints, torn ligaments and tendons.
-It may be expected that most riders will sustain some sort of orthopedic injury in a crash.
+- Broken bones, dislocated joints, torn ligaments, and tendons.
+Riders can sustain orthopedic injuries in a crash.
 While these injuries usually don’t pose a threat to a rider’s life, they can leave victims permanently disabled and cause chronic pain throughout the entire body.

 Take These Steps After a Corpus Christi Motorcycle Accident